mpetrone/germananki/README.md

 sbt jvm/run

-This will start the HTTP server on http://localhost:8080.
+This will start the HTTP server on http://localhost:9000.

 3. Build the Frontend
 The frontend is implemented in the js subproject using Scala.js.
 To compile it:

+sbt js/fastOptJS

 This will generate the JavaScript file in main.js.

 4. Access the Application
-Open a browser and navigate to http://localhost:8080.
+Open a browser and navigate to http://localhost:9000.
 The static content (HTML and CSS) is served from resources, and the compiled JavaScript is served from germananki-js-fastopt.

 5. Optional: Watch for Changes